 And so we’re left with one question, “Who is the real Parasite here?”

 A struggling family trying to earn a better life by leaching others?
 Or a high-class family, living off the hard work of others to sustain their status in society?

 And while you could easily say it’s the Kim family (because they get paid for their services).
 The film skillfully uses various scenes to not only make a case for both sides.
 But also shows how different life can be for both families.

 However, actions have consequences.
-And it’s ultimately, greed and recklessness that destroys this seemingly symbiotic relationship.
-And when the dust settled, both families emerged damaged beyond repair.
+And it’s ultimately, greed and recklessness that destroy this seemingly symbiotic relationship.
+And when the dust finally settles, both families are damaged beyond repair.